reduce noise in Style

 |size||x||@300 dpi||@150 dpi||@72 dpi|

-We can offer alternatives such as solid colors at your request, but there will be a graphic design fee.
+We can provide alternatives such as solid color borders at your request, but there will be a graphic design fee.

 We want to make the process of buying an acoustic art panel easy, and after testing, we have found mirrored sides look best.See Frequently Asked Questions

-Our GIK Acoustics Acoustic Art Panels are the perfect combination of style and audio treatment.
-Designed to solve a variety of issues in countless applications such as office noise reduction, church acoustics, school acoustics, restaurant acoustics, recording studios and home theaters.
-As these sound absorbing panels eliminate slap echo and control comb filtering in a room, they also look great with customized artwork that YOU choose from our library of 1 million+ photos!
-We at GIK believe choices are important when it comes to finding the right image for your aesthetic, so we also allow you to upload your own image or artwork!
+The GIK Acoustics’ Acoustic Art Panels are the perfect combination of decoration and acoustic treatment.
+Designed to solve a range of issues in a variety of situations such as: workplace noise reduction, houses of worship, school acoustics, restaurant acoustics, recording studios, listening rooms, and home theaters.
+Not only do these sound absorbing panels eliminate slap echo and control comb filtering in a room, they also look great with customized artwork that suits your decor.
+At GIK Acoustics, we believe choices are important when it comes to finding the right image for your aesthetic, so browse our gallery or upload your own image or artwork!

 Make it an Art Panel!